chaoss/community/templates/CONTRIBUTING.md

 Thank you for your interest in contributing! 🎉

-The general contributing guidelines can be found in the [community handbook](page-yet-to-be-created)
+The general contributing guidelines can be found [here](https://github.com/chaoss/governance/blob/master/CONTRIBUTING.md)

 ## Specific instructions for this repository